wilmTap/analytics-udd/udd/student_course_membership.md

 String (255)

 ###Notes
 The student_course_membership sequence ID is designed to deal with the fact that some students drop out off or enroll on more than one instance of the same course.
+Note that the ACTIVE_MEMBERSHIP property indicates whether this student_course_membership record is the current one.

 ##WITHDRAWAL_REASON